 5. UKG Pro

-Overview: UKG Pro is an enterprise‑level HR and payroll platform with deep functionality across talent management, payroll processing, workforce planning, and analytics.
-It is widely used by larger organisations that need extensive employee lifecycle support.
+Overview: UKG Pro is an enterprise-grade HR and payroll platform designed for large, often multinational, organisations.
+It offers deep functionality for talent management, complex payroll, workforce planning, and analytics, making it suitable for large UK businesses with extensive employee lifecycle needs.

 Key features: